This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In the bowl of a stand mixer fitted with the paddle attachment, cream butter, granulated sugar and dark brown sugar until a smooth paste forms.
-Just like with chocolate chip cookies, we don’t want to aerate the mixture too much.
-This keeps the cookies thick and chewy.
+• In the bowl of a stand mixer fitted with the paddle attachment, cream butter, granulated sugar and dark brown sugar until a smooth paste forms.

-- Beat in the egg.
-Turn mixer to low and add the vanilla and red food dye.
+• Beat in the egg.
+Turn the mixer to low and add the vanilla and red food dye.
 Once it incorporates, beat it well.

-- Reduce mixer speed to low and slowly add the flour mixture in several additions.
+• Reduce the mixer speed to low and slowly add the flour mixture in several additions.
 Let each one almost completely incorporate before adding the next.
-Scrape down the bowl several times.
-It is a delicate balance of timing.
-Add the dry ingredients too quickly and it will take longer to mix in and gluten will develop, but add them too slowly and the flour will be worked and gluten will develop anyway!
-Watch the video to see how I add my dry ingredients.
+Scrape down the bowl several times with a silicone spatula.

-- Scoop or spoon out golf ball sized portions of the cookie dough.
+• Scoop or spoon out golf ball sized portions of the cookie dough.
 Roll into a ball and place on a parchment-lined baking sheet.
-Cover and refrigerate at least 2 hours.
+Cover and refrigerate for at least 2 hours.

-- Bake in preheated oven 9-10 minutes, rotating the sheet halfway through.
+• Bake in a preheated oven for 9-10 minutes, rotating the sheet halfway through.
 The cookies will spread and look matte on top.
 The tops will begin to have little cracks and will no longer look shiny.

-- In the bowl of a stand mixer fitted with the paddle attachment, beat together butter, powdered sugar, vanilla, vanilla bean seeds until light and smooth.
+• In the bowl of a stand mixer fitted with the paddle attachment, beat together butter, powdered sugar, vanilla, vanilla bean seeds until light and smooth.
 Switch to whisk attachment and add cream.
-For more detailed instructions and tips, visit my Cream Cheese Frosting for Cookies post!

 Video